Colorado Springs, Colorado: History

 From 1899 to 1901 Tesla Experimental Station operated on Knob Hill, and aircraft flights to the Broadmoor's neighboring fields began in 1919.
 Alexander Airport north of the city opened in 1925, and in 1927 the original Colorado Springs Municipal Airport land was purchased east of the city.

 The city's military presence began during World War II, beginning with Camp Carson (now the 135,000-acre Fort Carson base) that was established in 1941.
 During the war, the United States Army Air Forces leased land adjacent to the municipal airfield, naming it Peterson Field in December 1942.

 In November 1950, Ent Air Force Base was selected as the Cold War headquarters for Air Defense Command (ADC).
 The former WWII Army Air Base, Peterson Field, which had been inactivated at the end of the war, was re-opened in 1951 as a U.S. Air Force base.
 North American Aerospace Defense Command (NORAD) was established as a hardened command and control center within the Cheyenne Mountain Complex during the Cold War.

 Between 1965 and 1968, the University of Colorado Colorado Springs, Pikes Peak State College and Colorado Technical University were established in or near the city.
 In 1977 most of the former Ent AFB became a US Olympic training center.
 The Libertarian Party was founded within the city in the 1970s.

 On October 1, 1981, the Broadmoor Addition, Cheyenne Canon, Ivywild, Skyway, and Stratton Meadows were annexed after the Colorado Supreme Court "overturned a district court decision that voided the annexation".
 Further annexations expanding the city include the Nielson Addition and Vineyard Commerce Park Annexation in September 2008.

+On June 23, 2012, the Waldo Canyon fire began 4 mi northwest of the city.
+The fire ended up destroying 347 homes and killing two people in the city.
+In total, over 32,000 residents had to be evacuated.
+At the time the fire was the most destructive in state history until it was surpassed by the Black Forest Fire the following year.

 Geography

-The city lies in a semi-arid Steppe climate region with the Southern Rocky Mountains to the west, the Palmer Divide to the north, high plains further east, and high desert lands to the south when leaving Fountain and approaching Pueblo.
-Colorado Springs is 69 mile or one hour and five minutes south of Denver by car using I-25.
+The city lies in a semi-arid Steppe region,with the Southern Rocky Mountains to the west, the Palmer Divide to the north, high plains further east, and high desert lands to the south when leaving Fountain and approaching Pueblo.
+Colorado Springs is 69 mile or at best one hour and five minutes south of Denver by car using I-25.

 Colorado Springs has the greatest total area of any municipality in Colorado.
-At the 2020 United States Census, the city had a total area of 507.019 km2 including 0.937 km2 of water.
+At the 2020 United States census, the city had a total area of 507.019 km2 including 0.937 km2 of water.

-Metropolitan area

-Colorado Springs has many features of a modern urban area such as parks, bike trails, and open spaces.
-However, it is not exempt from problems that typically plague cities experiencing tremendous growth such as overcrowded roads and highways, crime, sprawl, and government budgetary issues.
-Many of the problems are indirectly or directly caused by the city's difficulty in coping with the large population growth experienced since 1997, and the annexation of the Banning Lewis Ranch area to accommodate further population growth of 175,000 future residents.